wp-plugins/bp-profile-search/readme.txt

 == Upgrade Notice ==

 = 4.0 =
-BP Profile Search 4.0 is not compatible with earlier versions.
-After you upgrade to version 4, you'll have to configure your BP Profile Search forms and widgets, and modify any BP Profile Search shortcodes and *do_action* codes you are using.
+Note: Version 4 is not compatible with version 3.
+After you upgrade to version 4, you'll have to reconfigure your BP Profile Search forms and widgets, and modify any BP Profile Search shortcodes and *do_action* codes you are using.

-In a multisite installation, the BP Profile Search settings are now in the individual Site Admin menus, and no longer in the Network Admin menu.
+In a multisite installation, you'll find the BP Profile Search settings page in the individual Site Admin(s), and no longer in the Network Admin.